stevearc/pair-ls/README.md

 Pair-ls is _not_ a collaborative editor.
 If you're wondering why you would use pair-ls, read the [comparison](#comparison) section.

-:warning: pair-ls is currently in **Alpha** status.
-Expect breaking API changes.
-Backwards compatibility will be respected _after_ the first release.

 - [Installation](#installation)
 - [Setup](#setup)
 - [Sharing](#sharing)